 River Arts, Inc., a non-profit, was to be a crucial vehicle for their efforts.
 It served as the organization through which the generosity of the community was expressed.

 From the outset the middle school and high school were to be a featured element in any performing arts program because both had nurtured interest in music and theater.
 Because of the community’s strong commitment to its students, and viable project needed to partner with the school system.
 Fortunately, the School Superintendent, Richard Magnuson, and the School Board chaired by Dr. John (Tony) De Giovanni, were strongly supportive.
 The combination of leadership, hard work and the grassroots convergence of these and a few other factors eventually led to a successful project.
 The referendum that ultimately passed included the promise of substantial fundraising from the community to which the school district would add funds.
 A state supplement to the building program reduced the cost to taxpayers of the community and furthered the successful referendum effort.

-Fifteen years out of the effort, the River Arts Center, with the continuing support of River Arts, Inc. has hosted performances, visual arts exhibits, community and school plays, as well as countless school district and community events.
+Today, the River Arts Center, with the continuing support of River Arts, Inc., hosts performances, visual arts exhibits, community and school plays, as well as countless school district and community events.